It is the chronic inflammation of the bile ducts.

-The itching can be potentially serious and can even be disabling.
+The itching can be potentially severe and can even be disabling.

-Additional symptoms include a general ill feeling, abdominal pain especially in the upper right portion of the abdomen, nausea, dark urine, light colored stools involuntary weight loss, abnormal enlargement of the liver (hepatomegaly) and spleen ( splenomegaly ) .
+Additional symptoms include a general feeling, abdominal pain, especially in the upper right of the abdomen, nausea, dark urine, light-colored stools, involuntary weight loss, abnormal enlargement of the liver (hepatomegaly), and spleen ( splenomegaly ).

-Some people may develop deficiencies in certain vitamins, including vitamins A, D, E, and K.
+Some people may develop deficiencies in specific vitamins, including vitamins A, D, E, and K.

-These are fat soluble vitamins.
-Bile normally helps break down fat so these vitamins can be absorbed by the body.
+These are fat-soluble vitamins.
+Bile usually helps break down fat so that these vitamins can be absorbed by the body.

-Some people with chronic liver disease develop metabolic bone disease, which may be called hepatic osteodystrophy.
+Some people with chronic liver disease develop the metabolic bone disease, which may be called hepatic osteodystrophy.